qBraid/qbraid-qir/SECURITY.md

 ### Vulnerabilities in dependencies

-`qbraid-qir` reaches third-party quantum SDKs through optional extras.
-If you are reporting an issue that originates in one of those upstream packages rather than in `qbraid-qir` itself, please report it upstream as well, and tell us here so we can assess whether users are exposed through a path this package creates and advise them accordingly.
+If an issue originates in an upstream dependency rather than in `qbraid-qir` itself, whether a direct dependency or one reached through an optional extra, please report it to that project as well and tell us here.
+We will assess whether users are exposed through a path this package creates, and advise them accordingly.

 ### What to expect